Mahindra Armored Light Specialist Vehicle

 Mahindra Armoured Light Specialist Vehicle (ALSV), also known as Armado or simply Light Specialist Vehicle (LSV), is a light-weight four-wheel drive air transportable tactical armoured specialist vehicle designed by Mahindra & Mahindra for the Indian Army and the Indian Special Forces.
-It's a modular type vehicle built to be maintenance friendly, and can be upgraded and configured for wide range of roles.
+It is a modular type vehicle built to be maintenance friendly, and can be upgraded and configured for wide range of roles.

 History

 The vehicle is a derivative of Mahindra Axe.
 It is powered by a Steyr 3.2-litre, 6-cylinder turbodiesel engine which provides 215 hp at 3600 rpm with a peak torque of 500Nm.

 In March 2021, the company won a contract to supply 1,300 Light Specialist Vehicles (LSV) worth ₹1056 crore to the Indian Army.
 The deliveries of the vehicles began on 17 June 2023.

 In January 2023, the Indian Army released a Request for Proposal (RFP) for the procurement of 50 automated infantry mortar systems mounted on 4×4 high-mobility light vehicles.
 The contract was secured by Mahindra which offered its Vehicle Mounted Infantry Mortar System (VMIMS), the mortar carrier variant of ALSV fitted with Alakran-L deployable mortar system from Milanion NTGS.
 The system primarily deploys an 81 mm mortar with an option for heavy 120 mm mortar as well.
 The contract was formalised later in 2023 and deliveries started from the same year.
 The variant in-service was first publicly displayed at the 75th Republic Day parade in New Delhi on 26 January 2024.
 On 30 January, Milanion NTGS announced that the delivery mortar system for VMIMS would be completed by late 2024.
 By March 2025, the system was deployed in the Sikkim region by the Trishakti Corps.
 The system has a marketing designation of Mahindra ALSV Alakran 81mm VMIMS and Indian Army designation of Airawat.